 Resupplying on the Appalachian Trail can be difficult, but it doesn’t have to be.
 There are many ways to stay stocked up with food and gear along your journey.

-One way is by sending yourself mailed items, perhaps in bounce boxes, which saves time allowing you to bounce the package up the trail to where you need it.
+One way is by sending yourself mailed items, perhaps in bounce boxes, which saves you time to bounce the package up the trail to where you need it.

-Another option is having Amazon Lockers available at specific points on the trail where people who haven’t sent themselves packages but that allows them to order from Amazon to an address along the hiking route.
+Another option is using those Amazon Lockers I spoke of above which are available at specific points on the trail.
+This helps where people didn’t know they needed gear, food, or other packages but that allows them to order from Amazon to an address along the hiking route.